Nuggets vs. Timberwolves Injury Report Today - April 23

 Nuggets Season Insights

-- In their last 10 games, the Nuggets have been racking up 108.5 points per contest, an average that's much lower than the 115.8 they've scored over the course of the 2022-23 season.
+- On offense, the Nuggets have had a tough time putting the ball in the basket over their last 10 games, scoring 108.5 points per contest over that stretch as opposed to the 115.8 they've racked up over the course of this season.

 Nuggets vs. Timberwolves Betting Info